garretfick/garretfick.github.io/_posts/2019-03-20-dependency-track-postgres-docker-compose.md

 been running locally via docker.

 One lesson is that you need a real database such as Postgres.
-The compose file below will get you started with Dependency Track connected to Postgress running in another container.
+The compose file below will get you started with Dependency Track connected to Postgres running in another container.

 ```yml